chucklenugget/imperium/README.md

 ## Development

 Pull requests are greatly appreciated.
-To contribute to the development of Imperium, you'll want to first set up a local Rust server.
-Save yourself some trouble and just put at `C:\rustserver`!
+To contribute to the development of Imperium, you'll want to first set up a local Rust server at `C:\rustserver`.
 Then, follow these steps:

-1. Install the most-current version of Oxide on your local server.
+1. Ensure that your local server has been patched to the most-recent Rust version.
-2. Clone the Imperium repository.
+2. Install the current version of Oxide on your local server.

-3. Copy the contents of `C:\rustserver\RustDedicated_Data\Managed` into the `lib` folder of the Imperium repository.
+Imperium previously required copying DLLs from the server installation into the `lib` directory, but it now just references the files directly.
+This requires that you install the local server at `c:\rustserver`, but also removes an additional copying step each time Rust or Oxide is patched.

 Since Imperium is a rather complex plugin, it would be difficult to keep everything in a single source file.
 Instead, there is a post-build step that concatenates the files together and writes the "built" file to `build/Imperium.cs`.
 The post-build step will also copy this file to your local server if it's installed at `C:\rustserver`, meaning you can re-build and Oxide will detect the change and re-load Imperium.